ankrutik/notes/aws/solutions_arch_cert/notes.md

 Read after write consistency.

+Use when Linux is needed.

 ## FSX for Windows and FSX for Lustre

 FSX for Windows: Windows file server designed for Windows based applications.
-SMB based.
+SMB based which is Windows proprietary.

-FSX for Lustre: for HPC and ML applications.
+FSX for Lustre: for HPC (high performance compute) and ML applications.
 Can stored data directly on S3.

 ## EC2 Placement Groups

+How to place or group EC2 instances?

 **Cluster Placement group** is grouping of instances within a single AZ.
 Applications that need low latency, high n/w thruput.
+EC2 **very close to each other**.
+AWS recommends grouping same instance types in cluster placement group.

-**Spread Placement Group** are group of instances each placed on distinct underlying hardware.
-Used when you have small number of critical instances that should be kept separate from each other.
+**Spread Placement Group** are group of instances each placed on **distinct underlying hardware**.
+Used when you have small number of **critical instances that should be kept separate** from each other.
+Can be spread across multiple AZs.
+Maximum of 7 running instances per Availability Zone

-**Partitioned Placement groups** divides each group into logical segment partitions such that each partition that its own rack (each rack has own network and power source).
+**Partitioned Placement groups** divides each **group into logical segment partitions** such that each partition that its **own rack** (each rack has own network and power source).
 Used for HDFS, HBase, Cassandra.
+Can be spread across multiple AZs.

+Groups cannot be merged.

+Instances must be stopped before moved into different groups.

-## HPC on AWS
+## HPC (high performance compute) on AWS

-### Data Store
+### Data Transfer

 Snowball, AWS Data Sync, Direct connect

 AWS Direct Connect is a dedicated line between from your premises to AWS rather than using Internet.

-### Compute
+### Compute and Network

-EC2 instances that are GPU or CPU optimised; EC2 fleets; Cluster Placement groups; ENA; ENI; EFA
+EC2 instances that are GPU or CPU optimised; EC2 fleets; Cluster Placement groups; ENA, ENI, EFA

+### Storage

+Instance attached: EBS, Instance store

+Network storage: S3, EFS, FSx for Lustre

 ### Orchestration and Automation